polizoto/DOCX-HTML/README.md

 #### Extended Descriptions
 If there are complex images in the document, write an extended description.
 Keep the alt text for this image short (What does it show?) and write “description to follow.” at the end of the alt text.

-Write your extended description and then add the following tag above the descriptiont:
+Write your extended description and then add the following tag above the description:

 `Description Begin:`